carblue/acos5/info/design_rationale_sym.md

   There are many printf statements that may be activated/un-commented by a developer and allow good insight what's going on.
   Also the console output "Error Return some_unique_number" lets devs easily spot where something goes wrong.
   The original plaintext length is set to 481; /* cards with short APDU syntax should prove correct chaining handling with >= 240 */
-  That's where my acos5_external driver currently still fails with mech_types SC_ALGORITHM_AES_CBC_PAD  and SC_ALGORITHM_AES_CBC, but it works for
+  That's where my acos5_external driver did fail, solved now:
-  original plaintext length <240 , so it's my driver's bug
+  It turned out, that my ACOS5 V2.00 hardware claims to be capable of sym. decrypt, CBC in **chaining mode**, but actually it's not, and
+  ACOS5 V3.00 doesn't even claim that capability, so my driver needs to workaroung and call sc_set_security_env from within card->ops->decrypt_sym.
+  Thus `decrypt_sym` needs one more parameter from struct sc_security_env: field key_ref.

   Option --decrypt_sym --input file          to be added by someone ?
          --encrypt_sym --input file          to be added by someone ?